Guide to Buying Roller Shutters

-Firstly you need to be fully aware there are 2 main kinds of roller garage doors in the UK - single skin ‘continuous curtain’ steel roller doors and a double skinned aluminium insulated type.
+Firstly you need to be fully aware there are two main kinds of roller garage doors sold in the UK - single skin ‘continuous curtain’ steel roller doors and a double skinned aluminium insulated type.

 Both have their uses in different applications and budgets.

 The single skin steel roller door is great for a basic door where insulation, noise and security are not a priority and you also have plenty of internal headroom above the lintel.
 They are ideal for a manual door in single sizes and spring loaded for easy operation, larger sizes really need to be motorised however for ease of operation.
 See Gliderol doors for the best in this type of roller door

 The double skinned aluminium roller door is made from individual foam filled slats and will roll into a much tighter roll size, usually therefore maximising your garage height for driving through.

 This door is generally quieter, usually electrically operated for convenience and will provide higher levels of security and insulation for sound and temperature – BEWARE however of cheap versions of this type of roller door!!
 Anything aluminium with electric operation under around the £600 mark in a single garage width size is to be kept well clear of and you are better off with the single skin steel roller door as it will serve you better and longer as well as being legally compliant.

 To say one roller door is the best depends on useage, size and other factors but there are some clear leaders in roller door manufacturing in the UK – Seceuroglide, Hormann, Gliderol and Samson to name 4.